kubernetes/enhancements/keps/sig-scheduling/5598-scheduling-cache/README.md

  #### eCache was complex

  Because the eCache cached predicates, the logic for computing these results went into the cache as well.
-This meant that significant amount of the plugin functionality were replicated in the cache layer.
-This added significant complexity to the cache, and also made keeping the cache results themselves up to date complex, involving multiple pods, etc. Because the eCache only improved performance for complex queries, they needed to include this complexity to provide value.
+This meant that significant amount of the plugin functionality was replicated in the cache layer.
+This added significant complexity to the cache, and also made keeping the cache results themselves up to date complex, involving multiple pods, etc. Because the eCache only improved performance for complex queries, it needed to include this complexity to provide value.

  In contrast, the signature used in this cache is just a subset of the pod object, without complex logic.
 It is static and as the pod object changes slowly, it will change slowly as well.
-In addition, we explicitly avoid all the complex predicates in this cache because they are rarely used.
+In addition, we explicitly avoid all the complex plugins in this cache because they are rarely used.
 Thus we do not have the same complexity needed in the cache.

  #### eCache was tightly coupled with plugins

- Beacuse a significant amount of the plugin complexity made into the eCache, it was difficult for plugin owners to keep the things in sync.
+ Because a significant amount of the plugin complexity made into the eCache, it was difficult for plugin owners to keep the things in sync.
  Since in this cache the signature is just parts of the pod object, and the pod object is fairly stable, this makes keeping the signature up to date a much simpler task.
-The creation of the signature is also spread across the plugins themselves, so instead of needing to keep the cache up to date, plugin owners simply have a new function they need to manage within their plugin, which the cache simply aggregates.
+The creation of the signature is also spread across the plugins themselves, so instead of needing to keep the cache up to date, plugin owners simply have a new function they need to manage within their plugin, which the cache only aggregates.

- We will also provide tests that evaluate different pod configurations against different node configurations and ensures that any time the signatures match the results do as well.
+ We will also provide tests that evaluate different pod configurations against different node configurations and ensure that any time the signatures match the results do as well.
 This will help us catch issues in the future, in addition to providing testing opportunities in other areas.